meta pixel code

 North Dakota categorizes felony crimes into four categories: Class AA, Class A, Class B, and Class C. Class AA felonies are the most serious in North Dakota, while Class C offenses are the least serious.

-Felonies in North Dakota have a maximum possible penalty, meaning there is limit on the amount of punishment imposed.
+Felonies in North Dakota have a maximum possible penalty, therefore there is a limit on the amount of punishment imposed.
 This depends on the class level:

 Class AA: Up to life imprisonment without parole